 C) The agency mandates that each facility reviews and updates its staffing plan annually to ensure it remains responsive to facility needs and PREA compliance.
-According to the PC, annual staffing plan reviews are conducted by the PC with the Warden, the PCM, and the facility Security Specialist and deviations, if any, are to be logged and justified in staffing logs.
+According to the PC, annual staffing plan reviews are conducted by the PC with the Warden, the PCM, and the Facility Security Specialist, and deviations, if any, are to be logged and justified in staffing logs.

 D) The facility has implemented a policy and practice of unannounced rounds by intermediate- and higher-level supervisors to detect and deter staff sexual abuse and harassment.
 This includes both day and night shifts.
 Intermediate- and higher-level supervisors interviewed stated that unannounced rounds are documented in facility logbooks and on PREA Unannounced Round Log forms, and staff are prohibited from alerting others about these rounds unless necessary for legitimate operational purposes.
-Video was spot checked to ensure unannounced rounds occur on all shifts.
+Video was spot checked to assure unannounced rounds occur on all shifts.
+The frequency of unannounced rounds by supervisors is remarkable.
+Rounds are conducted multiple times a day by several staff, exceeding this standard.